 Singapore charges visitors for coronavirus treatment after imported Indonesian cases

-Singapore has started charging visitors for coronavirus treatment, the city-state said as it reported three new imported infections, two of which involved Indonesians.
+Singapore has started charging visitors for coronavirus treatment, the city-state said as it reported new imported infections involving people who had traveled from neighboring Indonesia.
 Indonesia, the world's fourth-most populous country, reported its first virus case earlier this month and officially has just 19 infections compared to 160 in Singapore.
-Disease experts have questioned how many cases go undiagnosed in Indonesia.
+Disease experts have questioned how many cases could be going undiagnosed in Indonesia.

 Another case involved a Singaporean who had visited her sister in Indonesia who had pneumonia.
-Declaring its new stance on payment for treatment, the health ministry did not mention these specific cases.
+The health ministry did not say whether its new stance on payment for treatment related to specific cases.

 Treatment of severe respiratory infections in Singapore public hospitals typically cost between S$6,000 - S$8,000 ($4,300-5,800), according to the Ministry of Health's website.
 Of 33 imported cases reported by Singapore to date, 24 involve travel to China - where the virus first surfaced late last year - three to Indonesia and the others to Italy, Britain, France and Germany.

+Singapore has also determined that some of its local cases had travel history to Indonesia.
 Researchers at the Harvard T.H.
-Chan School of Public Health, in the United States, said in a study last month that Indonesia should strengthen outbreak surveillance and control.
-The Harvard team said Indonesia's lack of confirmed cases at that time "may suggest the potential for undetected cases" as air travel may contribute to cases being exported from China. ($1 = 1.3847 Singapore dollars)
+Chan School of Public Health, in the United States, said in a study last month Indonesia's lack of confirmed cases at that time "may suggest the potential for undetected cases", urging authorities there to strengthen outbreak surveillance and control.

+"Are they (Indonesia) lucky or are they missing cases?
+It's a little bit hard to say...but it's certainly got people asking the question," said Dale Fisher, a Singapore-based diseases expert who chairs the Global Outbreak Alert and Response Network coordinated by the World Health Organisation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)